Skip to Content

 6. Improved well-being

-A clearer kitchen, for example, might encourage you to cook more and choose heathy food options because it’s more enjoyable cooking in a clear and tidy space.
+A clearer kitchen, for example, might encourage you to cook more and choose healthy food options because it’s more enjoyable cooking in a clear and tidy space.
 A clutter-free home might enable you to carve out space for your yoga mat or a quiet corner for meditation, instead of having to move stuff around or aside to squeeze in a place for you.

 7. Better work-life balance